Anveks/JavaScript-Basics-Theory/README.md

 ### Constructor Functions:

-1. A constructor function is a special function that is used with the new keyword to create objects.
+1. Constructor functions are used to create and initialize objects in JavaScript.
+They act as "blueprints" for creating multiple instances of objects with similar properties and behaviors.
 2. It is called a constructor function because it constructs (initializes) the object.
 3. The constructor function is defined using the function keyword and is typically named with PascalCase convention.
 4. It uses the this keyword to refer to the newly created object.